coderjun/randori-plugin-intellij-wiki/JavaScript-Compiler-Annotations.md

 * _global_ - In global mode, the static methods and properties of the class become methods and properties of the window object itself without regard to the original package of the class.
 Non static methods and properties should be ignored and, although we may not be able to enforce at this time, this object should NOT be instantiated anywhere in the source.
 It is effectively a static class.
 So, foo.Bar.method1 exports simply as method1.
 Further, all references to foo.Bar.method1() now simply become method1()

+  In the case of a package level function being marked as mode="global" then the function definition is to be discarded and the function's body will be the only exported code.
+Examples follow:

+ _**Static Class**_

  **Source Definition**
 ```
 package foo {